SarthakKhobragade/Fast_API_/README.md

         Return: The unique identifier for the request (the document id of the entry stored in database)

-3. Take one url parameter id
+3. Takes one url parameter id

         Route: /get_answer/identifier/